KhaledAhmed2004/react-redux-setUp/reduxToolkit.md

    - Subscribed components re-render or update their content to reflect the new state.
      For example, a shopping cart component updates to display the new item.

+7. **Slice:**
+  -A slice in Redux Toolkit is like a small section or part of the big "state" of your app.
+Imagine your app’s state is a big pie, and each slice of the pie is responsible for managing a specific feature or data.
+For example:

+    -A userSlice might handle everything about the user (name, email, etc.).
+    -A cartSlice might handle the shopping cart (items, total price, etc.).

 ---

 ### Summary of Redux Flow